-- 1. The electors of each township at the annual meeting may levy a tax not to exceed the limitation in subsection 3 of section 57-15-20.2 for the purpose of cooperating with the county in constructing and maintaining federal-aid farm-to-market roads within the township.
-This tax levy may be made only if notice of the question of the approval of such levy has been included with or upon the notice of the annual meeting provided for in section 58-04-01. - 2.
-If no federal-aid farm-to-market roads are built within ten years of the date the first mill levy pursuant to subsection 1 was made, the board of township supervisors may by resolution authorize the expenditure of all such funds collected and accumulated and the earnings thereon for the construction, improvement, or maintenance of other roads or for any other township purpose.
+- 1. The electors of each township at the annual meeting may levy a tax not to exceed the limitation in subsection 1 of section 57-15-20.2 for the purpose of cooperating with the county in constructing and maintaining roads and bridges that are part of the county road system and located within the township.
+This tax levy may be made only if notice of the question of the approval of such levy has been included with or upon the notice of the annual meeting provided for in section 58-04-01.
+A township levy for roads approved by qualified electors of a township under this section before January 1, 2015, may continue to be imposed for five taxable years or the period of time for which it was approved by the electors, whichever is less, under the provisions of law in effect at the time it was approved.
+After January 1, 2015, approval by electors of increased levy authority under this section may not be effective for more than five taxable years. - 2.
+If funds from a levy under subsection 1 are not expended for purposes of cooperating with the county in constructing and maintaining roads and bridges that are part of the county road system and located within the township, the board of township supervisors may by resolution authorize the expenditure of all such funds collected and accumulated and the earnings thereon for the construction, improvement, or maintenance of other roads or for any other township purpose.

 57-15-19.5.
 Township levy for law enforcement - Authorization - Cooperation with other political subdivisions.
-The electors of an organized township may authorize the levy of an amount not exceeding the limitation in subsection 4 of section 57-15-20.2 for the purpose of hiring law enforcement personnel.
-Such authorization must be granted upon a favorable vote of sixty percent of the electors present and voting on the question at the general election immediately succeeding the annual township meeting, provided the question has been included in the annual meeting notice issued by the township clerk pursuant to section 58-04-01.
-In providing for law enforcement services, the board of supervisors may cooperate with one or more additional townships, with a city, or with the county in accordance with the provisions of section 54-40-08.
+The electors of an organized township may authorize the township to provide funding from revenues derived from its general fund levy authority for the purpose of hiring law enforcement personnel.
+In providing for law enforcement services, the board of supervisors may cooperate with one or more additional townships, with a city, or with the county in accordance with the provisions of chapter 54-40.

 57-15-19.6.
 Township levy for mowing or snow removal.
-The electors of each township at the annual meeting may levy not exceeding the limitation in subsection 5 of section 57-15-20.2 for the purpose of mowing or snow removal.
-This tax levy may be made only if notice of the question of the approval of such levy has been included with or upon the notice of the annual meeting provided for in section 58-04-01.
+The budget of each township approved at the annual meeting may include provision of funding from revenues derived from the general fund levy authority of the township for the purpose of mowing or snow removal.

 57-15-20.
-Tax levy limitations in townships.
-The total amount of the annual tax levy in a civil township, exclusive of levies to pay interest on any bonded debt and to provide a sinking fund to pay and discharge the principal thereof at maturity, may not exceed such amount as will be produced by a levy of eighteen mills on the dollar of the taxable valuation thereof.
+Township general fund levy - Approval of increased general fund levy authority.
+The general fund levy in a civil township, exclusive of levies to pay interest on any bonded debt and to provide a sinking fund to pay and discharge the principal of bonded debt at maturity, may not exceed the amount produced by a levy of eighteen mills on the dollar of the taxable valuation of property in the township.